WelbornGroup/ELECTRIC/paper.md

 # Acknowledgements

-We would like to thank Yi Zheng for producing AMOEBA Tinker trajectories to test `ELECTRIC`.
+The authors thank Yi Zheng for producing AMOEBA Tinker trajectories to test `ELECTRIC` and the Virginia Tech Department Faculty Start-up Funds for financial support.

 # References